sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ```

-4. Upload Scanned file: Once you get filepath call this function to upload the file to the server
+4. Upload Scanned file: Once you get filepath call uploadScan function to upload the file to the server

 - You have to pass filePath and fileName here, which you get from the callback of videoBaseScan class `callBackAfterZipCreate`.
 - You have to pass storageInfo, you get from on success of `getUploadStorageDetail` function.